 The GRESB Real Estate Assessment asks extensive questions around all facets of sustainability for each company or fund.
-Here are 5 of the top areas that you should focus on to set yourself up for success.
+Here are five of the top areas that you should focus on to set yourself up for success.

 1. Set Reporting Boundary Accurately:

 According to the GRESB Reference Guide, you must report on all assets that were operational at any point in the prior reporting year that you own (not lease), even if it was bought/sold in that year.

 When in doubt, report the asset.

 This may differ from how you defined “reporting boundary” in the past.
 There’s a tendency to “turn off” assets if you're missing data, if tenants are in a triple net lease (NNN), if an asset was bought or sold in that year, or a host of other reasons.
 However, the GRESB Reference Guide states that any asset that was operational at any point in the reporting year must be included in the reporting boundary.
 Any deviation from this rule should be addressed in the “reporting boundary” RC 5.2 section of the survey.

 There are 18 property types in GRESB.
 If your site contains only one property type, this should be an easy mapping for you.
 But, if you have a site with multiple property types, you have 2 options: 1) Report the site as all one property type, or 2) Report the site as separate property types.